grybkom/sezuire_recognition_eeg_recordings/README.md

 The confusion matrix indicates that the model misclassified only 24 out of 460 seizure instances as non-seizure (false negatives), while 2 out of 1,840 non-seizure instances were incorrectly classified as seizures (false positives).
 This corresponds to a high recall for seizure detection, which is particularly important in clinical applications where minimizing missed seizures is critical.

-## Table Of Errors with Predicted Probabilities
+## Table of Errors with Predicted Probabilities
 <img width="429" height="518" alt="image" src="https://github.com/user-attachments/assets/1d923d4f-758c-405c-8a4f-bb2c9ea117fa" />